Norm convergence of multiple ergodic averages on amenable groups: Reducible and structured functions

-Since $g_j(\tilde al\tilde b)$ is an isometric algebra homomorphism we see that $g_j(\tilde al\tilde b) \sigma$ is uniformly approximated by
+Since $\TGT_j(\AGg\tilde \AGr)$ is an isometric algebra homomorphism, we see that $\TGT_j(\AGg\tilde \AGr) \sigma$ is uniformly approximated by

-Splitting $almb = a \tilde a\inv \cdot \tilde al\tilde b \cdot \tilde b\inv mb$ we can write this function as
+Splitting $\AGg\AGh\AGr = \AGg\tilde \AGr \cdot \tilde \AGr\inv \AGh\AGr$ we can write this function as

-which gives \eqref{ineq:unif-red} with $J=\tilde b\inv F_N b$ for the Følner set $I = \tilde a F_L \tilde b$. \end{proof} Structure will be measured by extended seminorms associated to sets $\Sigma$ of reducible functions by the following easy lemma. \begin{lemma}[{cf. \cite{MR2669681}*{Corollary 3.5}}] Let $H$ be an inner product space and $\Sigma\subset H$.
+which gives \eqref{ineq:unif-red} with $J=\tilde \AGr\inv \Fo_\indx \AGr$. \end{proof} Structure will be measured by extended seminorms associated to sets $\Sigma$ of reducible functions by the following easy lemma. \begin{lemma}[cf. {\cite[Corollary 3.5]{MR2669681}}] Let $H$ be an inner product space and $\Sigma\subset H$.
 Then the formula

 where empty sums are allowed and the infimum of an empty set is by convention $+\infty$, defines an extended seminorm on $H$ whose dual extended seminorm is given by

 \end{lemma} Heuristically, a function with small dual seminorm is pseudorandom since it does not correlate much with structured functions.